xquery/mx/README.md

 observations and conversations with some of my MarkLogic colleagues;

 Alex Beasdale
-Micah Dubinko
+,Micah Dubinko
-Philip Fennel
+,Philip Fennel
-Nuno Job
+,Nuno Job
-Justin Makeig
+,Justin Makeig
-Olav Schrewing
+,Olav Schrewing
+,Pete Aven
-Norman Walsh
+,Norman Walsh

 Though of course, I take all the blame for anything incorrect, broken or plain stupid.